BensThoughts/next-mdx-filesystem/README.md

-If you are calling it from within an `index.tsx`, for example `./pages/blog/index.tsx`, you can call it without the `slugArray` property and it will give you back the `directory` property that contains all of the metadata for the root directory of your mdx articles as configured by `postsDir` in the configuration file `mdx-filesystem.config.json`.
+If you are calling it from within an `index.tsx`, for example `./pages/blog/index.tsx`, you can call it without the `slugArray` property and it will give you back the `directory` property that contains all of the metadata for the root directory of your mdx files.

+*Note:* The root directory for your .mdx files is the directory configured by `postsDir` in the configuration file, `mdx-filesystem.config.json`, or the default `./mdx-posts`.

 #### **Example** use in `./pages/blog/index.tsx` ([goto complete example](#blog-article-list-page)):